-If the roof area is greater than 6m2, it needs to be provided with rain water gutters and rainwater downpipes (RWP) that meet the minimum size requirements shown in Table 2.
-Thought should also be provided to the provision of rain water drainage to roof areas less than 6m2, such as dormer roofs.
+If the roof area is greater than 6m2, it needs to be provided with rainwater gutters and downpipes.
+Thought should also be provided to the provision of rainwater drainage to roof areas less than 6m2 such as dormer roofs.

-Discharge of gutters into downpipes can be substantially improved by the careful location of downpipes:
+Discharge of gutters into downpipes can be substantially improved by careful location of downpipes such as:

-- Locating downpipes at end quarter positions will double the flow capacity if more than one downpipe is required. - The downpipe should be located within 200mm of the change in direction in order to maintain the flow capacity of the gutter where changes in the line of the gutter occur.
+- Locating downpipes at end quarter positions will double the flow capacity if more than one downpipe is required; - The downpipe should be located within 200mm of the change in direction in order to maintain the flow capacity of gutter where changes in the line of the gutter occur.